torch/threads/README.md

 ```

 Note that the id of each thread is also stored into the global variable `__threadid` (in each thread Lua state).
-Special notice about upvalues:
+Notice about Upvalues:
-When deserializing a callback, upvalues in that callback must be of known types.
-Since f1,f2,... in [threads.Threads](#threads.Threads) are deserialized in order,
+When deserializing a callback, upvalues must be of known types.
-we suggest that you make a separated f1 containing all the definitions and put the other code in f2,f3,...
+Since f1,f2,... in [threads.Threads](#threads.Threads) are deserialized in order, we suggest that you make a separated f1 containing all the definitions and put the other code in f2,f3,...
 e.g.
 ```
 require 'nn'